redsoxfantom-home-automation/automation-utilities/README.md

 #### Template Variable Values
 Applications can define their own specific variables, but the following are variables that all applications use:
+- zookeeperHost
-- zookeeperHost - defines the hostname of the machine running zookeeper.
+  - Defines the hostname of the machine running zookeeper.
 This should be common to all applications, since zookeeper is how they discover each other
+- zookeeperPort
-- zookeeperPort - defines the port number that the running instance of zookeeper is bound to.
+  - Defines the port number that the running instance of zookeeper is bound to.
+- applicationPort
-- applicationPort - defines the port that this application will bind to.
+  - Defines the port that this application will bind to.
+- applicationHost
-- applicationHost - defines the host that will run this application (only applicable if you're using docker)
+  - Defines the host that will run this application (only applicable if you're using docker)
+- dockerImage
-- dockerImage - defines the base docker image that this application will build off of (only applicable if you're using docker)
+  - Defines the base docker image that this application will build off of (only applicable if you're using docker)
+- logLevel
-- logLevel - defines the minimum level the application logger logs at.
+  - Defines the minimum level the application logger logs at.
 Applications log to stdout.
 Acceptable levels (in order of severity) are: error, warning, info, debug
+- forcenative
-- forcenative - if set to "true", will force a native compile and deploy, instead of a docker-based one.
+  - If set to "true", will force a native compile and deploy, instead of a docker-based one.
 You should probably only use this in dev to speed up testing

 ### Building and Running
 All applications build and run using [Gradle](https://gradle.org/).
 They all come with a gradlew script that forces them to build using gradle 3.1.
 The following tasks are available: